 Are you doing some organizing this week?
 Don't forget your linen closet!
 This area is one that many of my clients seem to put aside and forget to do.
 This will leave their family and their home disorganized.
-You may not want to, but this smaller closet space will help you get your morning routine (Affiliate Link) off right by allowing you to find your needed supplies quickly.
-It will also save you money on accidentally purchasing more items than you need.
-But what things need storing in this closet?
+You may not want to, but this smaller closet space will help you get your morning routine (affiliate) off to a good start by allowing you to find the supplies you need quickly.
+It will also save you money by preventing you from accidentally purchasing more items than you need.
+But what needs to be stored in this closet?
 This post will help you get it organized in the best possible way.
-Here we go.
+I am also including the summer edits you can make to the linen closet, as well as what not to store there.
+Read on and learn more.

 What items should be kept in a bathroom closet?